Mark Stevens

 (Foreground, Leading lines, Rule of 3rd's)

 Professional photographers know that the best time for photographs is the early morning and late afternoon to early evening, this is because the light is at its best, Soft & Warm.
-However if you're touring in Singapore or anywhere for that matter you won't have that option.
-That said you will have to make do with what light and conditions are available to you at the time when you're touring the city.
+However if you're touring in Singapore or anywhere for that matter you may not have that option.
+That said you will have to make do with the light and conditions that are available to you at the time.

-When I start to photograph a Shophouse, I like to start from across the street getting some wide shots from as many angles as possible, making sure I add some foreground if possible.
-Then move in to capture the smaller details, go slow and have a good look around to take in all the little details like, tiles, stone & masonry work, windows and door fixtures.
+When I start to photograph a Shophouse, I like to start from across the street and get some wide shots from as many angles as possible (Be sure and add some foreground).
+Then move in to capture the smaller details like, tiles, stone & masonry work, windows and door fixtures.
+Go slow and have a good look around to take in all the little details.

 In some locations leading lines are not available or the foreground is boring, so look for anything that can serve as an anchor and add depth to your photo.
 Even manhole covers or traffic signs painted on the road will do.
 If you're lucky you may have a pedestrian with an umbrella, bicyclist or a Taxi passing by, so use that to add depth and character to your photo.